marcellorhcp/marcellorhcp/README.md

 ---

-### 📈 My Journey

-With a decade of experience in IT infrastructure, I have led high-impact projects in global organizations.
-At **World Kinect**, I currently manage IT infrastructure across multiple locations in Brazil, where I focus on scalable solutions like SD-WAN and Microsoft Azure.
-I'm passionate about optimizing IT environments, improving system performance, and ensuring user satisfaction.
+🛠 About Me

+With a solid background in IT operations, I have a proven track record of designing and managing scalable IT solutions in dynamic and high-impact environments.
+Currently, at World Kinect, I oversee multi-site infrastructure, leading initiatives like SD-WAN deployments and Azure integrations to optimize performance and cost-efficiency.

-Before that, at **Harsco Environmental**, I honed my skills in systems administration, IT security, and support, working with tools like **Active Directory**, **Exchange**, and **ServiceNow**.
+Previously, at Harsco Environmental, I specialized in systems administration, IT security, and compliance, leveraging tools like Active Directory, Exchange, and ServiceNow to enhance user productivity and system reliability.

-Now, I'm leveraging my cloud and operations experience to dive deep into software development, focusing on **Go**, cloud integration, and scalable system solutions.
+My journey now includes bridging the gap between IT infrastructure and software development.
+I focus on leveraging programming—primarily with Go—to create efficient, scalable, and cloud-integrated systems that solve real-world challenges.

+---

+🔧 Expertise & Skills

+Infrastructure Management: SD-WAN, Microsoft Azure, ITIL practices.

+System Administration: Active Directory, Exchange, compliance, and security.

+Software Development: Go, cloud-native applications, and scalable architectures.

+Agile Practices: Scrum, project planning, and cross-functional collaboration.

+---

+📈 My Journey

+I am passionate about building solutions that drive business outcomes.
+By combining deep operational expertise with cutting-edge development practices, I aim to contribute to innovative projects that align IT and business strategies.

 ---